Cultural Heritage Studies

 Safeguarding and Exploring Cultural Heritage

-Our focus is on the comprehensive development and permanent protection of text and object-based artifacts.
+Our focus is on the comprehensive development and permanent protection of text and object-based artifacts and collections.
 With our years of expertise in the collection and processing of cultural goods, based on international standards, we lay the foundation for their sustainable protection, documentation and research.
 The research projects show the breadth of the Digital Humanities we carried out in cooperation with colleagues from different disciplines, such as media and history.

 In the cooperation projects Media-Historical, Methodological and Media-Technical Basics of the Digitization of Works of Historical Art of Projection as well as Performative Configurations of Projection Art in Popular Knowledge Transfer, we lay the essential foundations for the development of multimedia image objects and support our media science colleagues in the scientific research of a mass media art form of the 19th century, which has nearly been forgotten today: the art of projection (also called "Laterna magica").
 Glass pictures, most of them in private collections, are presented in their entire materiality as well as their coordination with music, text and song.
 Their systematic indexing and presentation in an online portal unites the different media for the first time and allows a comprehensive insight into a cultural technique that is considered the forerunner of modern cinema.